systbiol/reports/2020_January/SSB_MidtermJan2020-CommsReport.md

 - Facebook group: [Society of Systematic Biologists (SSB)](https://www.facebook.com/groups/SocietySystematicBiologists/) (~3,000 members)
 - Instagram: [Systematic Biologists](https://www.instagram.com/systematicbiologists/) (92 followers)

 This year, I hope to work on a set of guidelines for the SSB social media accounts.
 I think this will be helpful for future communications directors and student councilors so that they can create and curate content and followers.
+Moreover, we should have some clear policies in place because careless posting may lead to tax consequences for SSB, which is a 501(c)3 organization.

 ## SSB Student Representative Activities